 Project Vital Statistics

-• Temporary noise wall made of hay bales was installed in late April to help reduce noise generated by pile driving and sheet pile driving affecting nearby neighborhoods.
+• Temporary hay bales have been removed and replaced with sound-dampening curtains to help reduce noise generated by pile driving and sheet pile driving affecting nearby neighborhoods.

 • Approximately 70% of excavation has been completed (204,000 cubic yards).